aigc3d/LHM/comfy_lhm_node/README.md

 ## Troubleshooting

-1. Ensure CUDA is properly installed and configured
-2. Verify model weights are downloaded correctly
-3. Check ComfyUI logs for any error messages
+1. **Issue**: "Module not found" error
-4. Make sure all dependencies are installed correctly
+   - Make sure all dependencies are installed
+   - Check that the LHM project is properly added to Python path

+2. **Issue**: "Model weights not found" error
+   - Run `download_weights.sh` from the LHM root directory
+   - Check the model path is correct

+3. **Issue**: Node not showing up in ComfyUI
+   - Restart ComfyUI after installation
+   - Check that the node is properly copied to the custom_nodes directory

 ## License